 Important Dosage Information

-The following are important dosing information for SOLIQUA 100/33, a combination of insulin glargine and lixisenatide:
+- SOLIQUA 100/33 is a combination of insulin glargine and lixisenatide.

 - Administer SOLIQUA 100/33 subcutaneously once a day within the hour prior to the first meal of the day.

-- The maximum dosage of SOLIQUA 100/33 is 60 units (60 units insulin glargine/20 mcg lixisenatide) [see WARNINGS AND PRECAUTIONS].
+- The maximum dose of SOLIQUA 100/33 is 60 units daily (60 units insulin glargine/20 mcg lixisenatide) [see WARNINGS AND PRECAUTIONS].

 |SOLIQUA 100/33 (dose window display)*||Insulin glargine component dose||Lixisenatide component dose||Comment|

 |2||---||---||Safety test dose - not for injection|

 |15||15 units||5 mcg||Recommended starting dosage for patients naive to basal insulin or GLP-1 receptor agonist, currently on GLP-1 receptor agonist, or currently on less than 30 units of basal insulin daily|